zaireali649/infrastructure/terraform/module/sagemaker-pipelines/README.md

 ### Required
 - **S3 Bucket**: Existing S3 bucket for data and model storage
-- **ECR Repositories**: Existing ECR repositories with training and/or inference images
+- **ECR Repositories**: Existing ECR repositories with training and/or inference images (must be created before using this module)

 ### Optional
 - **VPC**: Existing VPC with appropriate networking setup (leave empty for public subnets)